What Is a Wholesale Mortgage Lender?

 Other types of mortgage lending

-Borrowers may not realize the range of choices they have for mortgage lending.
+Borrowers may not realize the range of mortgage lending options available to them.
 Each type of lender has a different business model and offers different mortgage products.
-In addition to wholesale mortgage lenders, there are also:
+In addition to wholesale mortgage lenders, there are also retail, direct, portfolio, correspondent and hard money lenders.

-Retail lenders may originate loans themselves with their own money or may act as an agent for an external lender.
+Retail lenders may originate loans with their own funds or act as agents for an external lender.
 In addition to home loans, retail lenders sell other financial products directly to consumers, such as lines of credit, home equity loans and personal loans.
 The most common examples of retail lenders are banks and credit unions.

 Some borrowers might prefer retail lenders over other types simply because they already have a relationship with them through other products.

 A direct lender sells its own mortgage product.
-Unlike a retail lender, it typically offers one product only.
-Because direct lenders sell their own lending products, they issue the loans and set up all the terms and conditions, which often makes the borrowing requirements even more strict.
+Unlike a retail lender, it typically offers only one product.
+Because direct lenders sell their own lending products, they issue the loans and set the terms and conditions, often making borrowing requirements even stricter.

 Portfolio lenders are similar to direct lenders, since they also originate the loans they sell.
 However, unlike direct lenders, they keep the loan instead of selling it on the secondary loan market (to Fannie Mae or Freddie Mac, for example), which is why it’s referred to as a portfolio loan.